bickmark/updraft/notes.md

 - requirements, such as a defined term

 ### Blocks
-- a block is distinct from
+- a block is distinct from its numbering
+  - this is a block
+  `1.
+I am a block.`
+  - this is a block
+  `1.
+I am a section of a block.
+  `